Zero Hour!: Filming

 Principal photography took place from May 8–28, 1957, with retakes on July 23–24, 1957.
 The primary filming location was Santa Ana, California.
 Nightclub and television performer Peggy King made her feature film debut in Zero Hour!, recording the song "Zero Hour" for Columbia Records to coincide with the film's release.

 John Ashley has a small role appearing on television as a pop star, although the vocals were provided by Duke Mitchell.

+Geoffrey Toone, who appears here as Dr Baird, had played Treleaven in the NBC network's American remake of the original television play.

 Reception

 The New York Times reviewer Bosley Crowther called Zero Hour! an "exciting contemplation of a frightening adventure in the skies" based on a "good terse script ...
 Dana Andrews as the hero and Sterling Hayden as the captain are first-rate in these roles, keeping them hard and unrelenting."
 Time, however, called the script a "bloopy inflation of a 1956 television show" and said its "moral struggle comes off fairly well, but the general situation is as patently contrived as one of Walter Mitty's daydreams."

 In 1971, the film was remade as a made-for-television movie, Terror in the Sky, a Movie of the Week special with Doug McClure in the Ted Stryker role (renamed George Spencer, as in the original).

+Screenplay writer Hailey went on to write the popular 1968 novel Airport, which revisited the air disaster genre and led to a film franchise that was also spoofed by Airplane! and its own sequel.

+Airplane!

-Zero Hour! was also used as the basis for the parody film Airplane!
+Zero Hour! was used as the basis for the parody film Airplane!
 (1980).

-Screenplay writer Hailey went on to write the popular 1968 novel Airport, which revisited the air disaster genre and led to a film franchise that was also spoofed by Airplane! and its own sequel.
+Co-director Jerry Zucker described it as a "perfectly classically structured film."
+As the Airplane! script adheres closely to the dialog and plot of Zero Hour!, Zucker and his co-directors Jim Abrahams and David Zucker obtained the official remake rights to Zero Hour! for $2,500.